CSIS 434 Parallel & Distributed Computing

 Student Support Network

 George Fox University uses a robust referral and support system, Fox360, to learn about students who are experiencing various student success concerns.
 Students who are referred by a professor, other employee, or fellow student will be contacted by a member of our Student Support Network to explore the student's situation, develop a plan, and connect with relevant campus resources.
-GFU community members who have a concern about a student's well-being can submit an aleart by going to fox360.georgefox.edu.
+GFU community members who have a concern about a student's well-being can submit an alert by going to fox360.georgefox.edu.
 Our goal is to provide 360° care for students as they navigate their college experience.
 For more information see ssn.georgefox.edu or contact Rick Muthiah, Director of Learning Support Services.

 Health and Safety Considerations